AlbyDR/UWI-CouRse/README.md

   - Time-series modelling: *dealing with seasonality and trends to forecast with ARIMA models*

-**Other statistical methods**

-  - Multivariate Analysis: *Principal Components (PCA/PLSR), Cluster and Factorial Analysis*
-  - What is still missing: *an overview of uncovering subjects such as spatial Analysis and DOE*

-**Workshop** \* Hands-on: *working on your data and interest*

-1.  non\*compulsory module with a duration of 2x45 minutes offers to help
-    the participants who are not familiar with R and R studio.
+1.  non\*compulsory module with a duration of 2x45 minutes offers to help the participants who are not familiar with R and R studio.